netdata/netdata/docs/tutorial/longer-metrics-storage.md

     history = 86400
 ```

 And so on.
-When using the default database, the only restriction on historical metrics is how much RAM you're willing to
-dedicate to Netdata.

-> A word of warning: Take care when you change these the `history` value, especially on production systems.
-Netdata is
-> configured to stop its process if your system starts running out of RAM, but you can never be too careful.
-Out of
-> memory situations are very bad.

 To increase the `history` option, you need to edit your `netdata.conf` file.
 In most installations, you'll find it at
 `/etc/netdata/netdata.conf`, but some operating systems place it at `/opt/netdata/etc/netdata/netdata.conf`.

-Use
-`/etc/netdata/edit-config netdata.conf` or your favorite text editor to and replace the `history` setting with the
+Use `/etc/netdata/edit-config netdata.conf`, or your favorite text editor, to replace `3600` with the number of seconds
-number of seconds you'd like to store.
+you'd like to store.

+You should base this number on two things: How much history you need for your use case, and how much RAM you're willing
+to dedicate to Netdata.

+> Take care when you change the `history` option on production systems.
+Netdata is configured to stop
+> its process if your system starts running out of RAM, but you can never be too careful.
+Out of memory situations are
+> very bad.

 How much RAM will a longer history use?
-Well, let's use a little math.
+Let's use a little math.

-The default database needs 4 bytes for every value.
-If Netdata collects metrics every second, that's 4 bytes, per
+The round-robin database needs 4 bytes for every value Netdata collects.
+If Netdata collects metrics every second,
-second, per metric.
+that's 4 bytes, per second, per metric.

 ```text
 4 bytes * X seconds * Y metrics = RAM usage in bytes
 ```

-Here's how that works with the default configuration, assuming Netdata is collecting 1,000 metrics per second:
+Let's assume your system collects 1,000 metrics per second.

 ```text
 4 bytes * 3600 seconds * 1,000 metrics = 14400000 bytes = 14.4MB RAM
 ```

-With that formula, you can calculate the RAM usage for any system and configuration.
+With that formula, you can calculate the RAM usage for much larger history settings.

 ```conf
 # 2 hours at 1,000 metrics per second